Ensono/stacks-dotnet/src/api/xxAMIDOxx.xxSTACKSxx.API.ContractTests/ReadMe.md

 - PactNet - https://github.com/pact-foundation/pact-net
 - xUnit - https://xunit.net/

+## Running Tests
+Tests are automatically run as part of the CI pipeline under the task "Run Contract Tests".

+To run the tests locally, there are two options.
+In each scenario, tests will run against the LATEST contract within the PACT broker.
+If the tests need to run against a different version of the contracts, version within the source code will need to be updated.
+See `private string CreatePactUri(string consumerName, string providerName)` within the class `MenuApiProviderTests.cs`

+#### Command line
+Navigate to the contract test project folder:

+`$ cd Path/To/Repo/src/tests/Functional/xxAMIDOxx.xxSTACKSxx.API.FunctionalTests`

+Run DotNet Test:

+`$ dotnet test`

+#### Visual Stuido
+Tests can easily be run from within the Test Explorer window in Visual Studio.

+Open `Test > Windows > Test Explorer` to open the test explorer, then right-click on a test to run.

 ## How does it work?
 The provider side tests at a high level do the following:
 1. Create a mocked instance of the provider API